Louise-Cécile Descamps-Sabouret

-Louise-Cécile Descamps-Sabouret (born 3 October 1855 Paris) was a French painter and botanical artist.
+Louise-Cécile Descamps-Sabouret (born 3 October 1855 in Paris) was a French painter and botanical artist.

 Career

 She studied under Tony Robert-Fleury and made her debut at the 1879 Paris Salon.
 In 1883 she became a member of the Société des Artistes Français.
 Descamps-Sabouret produced illustrations for La Revue Horticole (1891-1901) and the Journal des Roses.

 She was a member of Société nationale d'horticulture de France and lived in the rue de Tolbiac in Paris.